 - Employees know how to fulfill a task which his master deems necessary or satisfy a gameable metric but cannot be trusted to do decision making, which entails serious trade-offs.

 - A free person is someone whose fate is not dependent on peer assessment.
 A restaurant owner cares about the judgment of the customers; an academician cares about the judgment of his peers.

 - Europe is statically more equal; the US is dynamically more equal.
 While there is relatively less inequality across people in Europe, economic mobility is missing.
 While in the US, people move in and out of the top 1% rapidly.

 - Lower classes are more likely to exhibit envy towards their cousins than the super-rich.
-Academicians think otherwise since the hierarchy of academia makes them compare themselves to the rich and hence, they assume the same for the “abstract” poor, whom they don’t even interact with.
+Academicians think otherwise since the hierarchy of academia makes them compare themselves to the rich.
+Hence, they assume the same for the “abstract” poor, with whom they don’t even interact.

 - Inequality is acceptable to humans when they see skin in the game that comes with the privilege.
 It’s the rewards devoid of any risk that bothers us as [unacceptable] inequality.

-- A community is a space where the interest of the collective prevails; it is the outside you compete with.
+- A community is a space where the interest of the collective prevails; it is the outsiders with whom you compete.

 - Rich people are targeted by a whole industry of experts and consultants whose goal is to deceive money by selling complicated solutions.
 The simplest example is buying a bigger house just because you are rich and devoiding yourself of the warmth and the human company coming from a more dense settlement.

 - If wealth reduces your choices, you are doing it wrong.